A Canadian artist, Gordon Milne was born in Hamilton, Ontario in 1953. He attended McMaster University where he studied printmaking and sculpture.

 Gordon has also enjoyed a long-term relationship with the Alberta Ballet where he regularly attends classes to draw this group of dedicated dancers.
 Milne has completed major portraits of several iconic Canadian dancers (including National Ballet of Canada artists Sonia Rodriguez, Rex Harrington and Frank Augustyn) as well as an ongoing series of paintings celebrating movement in dance and athletics.
 In 2017 Alberta Ballet hosted an exhibit of Gordon’s paintings of dance and dancers in celebration of their 50th Anniversary entitled Painting en Pointe.

-In addition to these ongoing projects Gordon has completed a number of private commissions, participated in several group projects and has work included in the Alberta Foundation for the Arts.
+In addition to these ongoing projects Gordon has completed a number of private commissions and his work is included in many private and corporate collections.